ZuliusRoolf/website/JOURNAL.md

 ## August 05

-- [ ] Change JavaScript to use updated template
+- [x] Change JavaScript to use updated template

-### JSON Convertion
+### JSON Conversion

 Started to convert biography JSON into HTML using JavaScript.
 I feel the about and links section can be made better, but it should work for now.
-The full convertion is not complete, I think the portfolio is easier so I'll aim to finish it this evening.
+The full conversion is not complete, I think the portfolio is easier, so I'll aim to finish it this evening.

+Portfolio conversion was much easier.
+Mostly because I don't have a bullshit "about" link that points to a later HTML element which are dependent to create more links.
+I am not that clever.
+There is probably a much smarter way of doing it, but it works, and I am not going to complain.
+The next on the agenda is to style everything with CSS.

+On a similar note, there is not much JavaScript to be written as well, only when the "about" is clicked and animations I guess.